 People often panic with headaches because pop culture is screaming "tumour!" "cancer!" to us.
-Studies show, however that only 0.08% of headaches in persons under 50 years and 0.28% in those over 50 years of age.
-In fact only 2% of brain tumours have headache as a symptom.
+Studies show, however, that only 0.08% of headaches in persons under 50 years and 0.28% in those over 50 years of age.
+In fact, only 2% of brain tumours have headaches as a symptom.

-Here are some of the ways you can prevent headaches, including different types of headaches like migraine headache, cluster headache, tension headache.
+Here are some of the ways you can prevent headaches, including different types of headaches like migraine headaches, cluster headaches, and tension headaches.

-If you have recurrent headaches, do have a thorough check up and evaluation with your Physician to make sure there is no medical issue like high blood pressure, sinusitis or others.
+If you have recurrent headaches, do have a thorough check-up and evaluation with your Physician to make sure there is no medical issue like high blood pressure, sinusitis or others.
 Anxiety and depression can also feature headache symptoms.
-Issues with the neck region of the spine and dental issues can also cause headache.
+Issues with the neck region of the spine and dental issues can also cause headaches.

 Lack of sleep and oversleeping can both cause headaches.
 If you snore or suffer from Obstructive Sleep Apnea (OSA) where the body is deprived of adequate oxygen in deep sleep, you may be sleep deprived in terms of quality even if you sleep for a long time.
 This condition is easily missed.
 Studies conclude that only about 10% of those suffering from OSA ever seek treatment

 Certain foods may act as triggers for a headache, and this trigger is unique for each person.
 Common culprits are chocolate, coffee, tea, colas, pickles and cheese.
-Each person should be alert to track which food causes effects of headache in their individual case.
-Certain smells and activities, bright lights, loud noises too can trigger headache.
+Each person should be alert to track which food causes the effects of headaches in their individual case.
+Certain smells and activities, bright lights, and loud noises too can trigger headaches.
 Cluster headaches can even be seasonal.
 Keeping a track of these factors in relation to your discomfort can help identify your individual triggers.

 This is a set of precautions to be followed by computer users.
 A printout of this information is available with EYE SOLUTIONS.